halmarzooqi99/Data-mining-Money-laundery/README.md

 Overview

 This repository contains implementations of Graph Neural Networks (GNNs) for data mining and machine learning tasks.
-The models include GCN (Graph Convolutional Networks), GAT (Graph Attention Networks), and GraphSAGE, trained and evaluated on a Kaggle dataset.
+The models include GCN (Graph Convolutional Networks), GAT (Graph Attention Networks), trained and evaluated on a Kaggle dataset.

 Dataset